brentl09/brentl09/README.md

 ## 🧑‍💻 About Me
-- 💼 Freelance web developer — building websites for small businesses
+- 💼 web developer in free time — building websites for small businesses
 - 🎓 Currently studying **application development & data management**
 - ⚡ Passionate about turning ideas into working software
 - 🤖 Experimenting with AI-assisted development workflows